splunk/observability-workshop/docs/module4/prep.md

     ubuntu@rwc-k3s:~$
     ```

-Once your instance presents you with the App Dev logo, you have completed the preparation for your Multipass instance and can go directly to  the next lab [Deploying the Smart Agent in Kubernetes (K3s)](../../module4/k3s).
+Once your instance presents you with the App Dev logo, you have completed the preparation for your Multipass instance and can go directly to  the next lab [Deploying the Smart Agent in K3s](../../module4/k3s).

 ---

-## 3. Preparation for EC2 Instances
+## 3. Launch EC2 instance

-In this section you will use terraform to build an EC2 instance in your favorite AWS region and will automatically deploy the Kubernetes (K3s) environment that you will use in multiple labs on it.
+In this section you will use terraform to build an EC2 instance in your favorite AWS region and will automatically deploy the Kubernetes (K3s) environment that you will use in this workshop.

+!!! important AWS ACCESS KEYS
+    You will need access to an AWS account to obtain both `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

 !!!
 Warning
     In [Module 6](../../module6/) there are two applications available for deployment to emit Traces/Spans for SignalFx µAPM.

     **Hot R.O.D EC2 Instance min. requirements:** _t2.micro_ 1 vCPU, 8Gb Disk, 1Gb Memory

-    **Sock Shop EC2 Instance min. requirements:** _t2.largefrom_ 2 vCPU, 15Gb Disk, 8Gb Memory
+    **Sock Shop EC2 Instance min. requirements:** _t2.large_ 2 vCPU, 15Gb Disk, 8Gb Memory

 Ask which version is going to be used as part of this workshop, then select either the Hot R.O.D or Sock Shop option when using terraform to launch your instance.

-### Step 1: Prepare Terraform
+### 3.1 Prepare Terraform

 The first step is to go into the sub-directory where the terraform files are located